nhawtanhy/IT4043E_Group_10/weather-kafka-pipeline copy 2/Readme.md

 ⸻

 🗂️ 3.
-Khởi động HDFS
+Start HDFS

 3.1 Namenode

 docker compose up -d namenode

-Nếu mới lần đầu:
+If this is your first run:

 docker exec -it namenode hdfs namenode -format